Los Angeles Felony Drug Crime Defense Attorneys

 - The officers who arrested you did not follow proper procedure and were practicing misconduct

-If you have been arrested for a felony drug crime, then you need to find the right defense for your case.
+If you have been arrested for a felony drug crime in Los Angeles, then you need to find the right defense for your case.
 Without it, you could be facing years in prison, thousands of dollars in fines, and a loss of rights once you have finally paid your time.
 That is why you need to work with the best criminal defense attorneys available.

 We at Werksman Jackson & Quinn LLP have years of experience working with and defending those charged with serious drug crimes.
 We know the courts like the backs of our hands, and can construct the defense that you need.
 A felony conviction is no laughing matter, and we understand the stress and fear you are feeling.
 For compassionate and skilled help, call our firm at (213) 688-0460 today.